Chart Color Schemes

 Aberfoyle Park has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Five projects have been identified by AreaSearch as potentially impacting the area.
-These include Urban Creek Resilience and Recovery Project for Sauerbier and Homestead Creeks, Aberfoyle Community Centre Expansion, Thalassa Park Master Plan, and Aberfoyle Park High School Redevelopment.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include Urban Creek Resilience and Recovery Project - Sauerbier and Homestead Creeks, Aberfoyle Community Centre Expansion, Thalassa Park Master Plan, and Aberfoyle Park High School Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.